tolo/InterfaCSS/README.markdown

 ```

-### Consice and clean setup of view hierarchy
+### Flexible layouts, the easy way
+InterfaCSS lets you define layouts based on values relative to other elements.
+Layouts are expressed directly in the stylesheet file, and the format is very easy to understand.

-Using a [view builder](#layout), setting up the UI in your view controllers is a breeze - gone are the days of writing tedious UI setup code or fiddling with unwieldy xib-files (but you can still use them just fine with InterfaCSS if you want of course).
+In addition, using a [view builder](#layout), setting up the UI in your view controllers is a breeze - gone are the days of writing tedious UI setup code or fiddling with unwieldy xib-files (but you can still use them just fine with InterfaCSS if you want of course).

 ### *Hot deployment* of your stylesheets